UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- UAB's games this season have gone over 49 points five of 10 times.
+- UAB has combined with its opponents to score more than 50 points in four of 10 games this season.

-- UTEP and its opponents have combined to score more than 49 points in five of 10 games this season.
+- UTEP's games have gone over 50 points in four of 10 chances this season.

-- The combined points per game average of the two teams, 53.5, is 4.5 points above Friday's over/under.
+- The two teams combine to average 53.5 points per game, 3.5 more than the over/under in this contest.

-- The average total in Blazers games this season is 50.1, 1.1 points more than Friday's over/under of 49.
+- The Blazers and their opponents have scored an average of 50.1 points per game in 2021, 0.1 more than Friday's total.

-- The 49-point total for this game is 3.1 points below the 52.1 points per game average total in Miners games this season.
+- The 50-point over/under for this game is 2.1 points below the 52.1 points per game average total in Miners games this season.

 UAB Stats and Trends

-- UAB has seven wins against the spread in 11 games this season.
+- In UAB's 11 games this season, it has seven wins against the spread.

 - This season, the Blazers have two ATS wins in three games as a favorite of 13.5 points or more.